vuestorefront/vue-storefront/packages/core/docs/contributing/themes.md

 # Working with themes

 For core development purposes, we aim to have only one default theme.
-Thanks to that, we have much less code to maintain, can apply changes faster, and maintain the same quality across every platform theme.
+With this approach, we have less code to maintain and are able to apply changes faster to maintain the same quality across every platform theme.

-Core Development Theme and Project Themes are different things.
-Core development Theme is a base for a project (client) theme that is generated through CLI.
-CLI concatenates the default theme from nuxt module with integration-specific files and outputs a regular Nuxt project containing all of that files.
+The core development theme is a base for a project theme generated through CLI.
+The CLI merges the default theme from the Nuxt.js module with integration-specific files and outputs a regular Nuxt project containing all of that files.
 For client projects, there is no inheritance mechanism.

-Because of that, it's very important to keep the agnostic APIs in the default theme.
-Clients can do whatever they want in their projects, but we should keep agnosticism for maintenance purposes.
+For this reason, it's important to keep the APIs in the default theme agnostic.
+Clients can do whatever they need in their projects, but we should keep agnosticism for maintenance purposes.

 Default theme is located in `packages/core/nuxt-theme-module` folder and recognized as `@vue-storefront/nuxt-theme`